 6. Tell the story of your research

 Describe the story of your research clearly and succinctly – what were you trying to do, how did you do it, what did you find?
-Describe your methods, process and results neutrally, without judgment.
+Describe your methods, process and results neutrally, without judgement.

 7. Why does it matter?

 We are looking for research that can make a difference.
 Why is your research important?
 Discuss the potential impact of your work on clinical practice.

 It is important to capture the attention right away, so make sure you choose a catchy title, which is also fitting to your research question and results.